reecss/CV/README.md

 develop an idea from conception to completion, providing a unique insight thanks to the combination of my technical and marketing knowledge.

+### Rethink Media (2017 - Present)
+I joined Rethink Media as a web developer in January 2017 and quickly worked my way up to a senior position after proving myself to be an invaluable addition to the team.
+In my time at Rethink I have been responsible for the development of a newly redesigned company website, bringing it up to speed with full cross-device responsiveness and performance improvements to both the back and front end of the website, as well as working on websites and responsive emails for several marketing campaigns.

+I've also been responsible for a large amount of work on the company’s custom-built Web-to-print platform, which combines e-commerce development with heavy use of an API created by Xerox to interact with their FreeFlow Core platform to send online print jobs directly to press.

+I have affected several management and workflow improvements to the company, including introducing version control with Git and Bitbucket, using Slack for better communication, and the adoption of Asana for better task management and time tracking.

-### One Digital (2015 - Present)
+### One Digital (2015 - 2017)
 Myself and a few friends founded an online marketing & lead generation company in late 2015, where I've worked as the Head of Development since.
-During my time at One Digital I've primarily been responsible for the rapid development and upkeep of several lead generation websites and landing pages.
+During my time at One Digital I was primarily been responsible for the rapid development and upkeep of several lead generation websites and landing pages.

-I regularly take part in meetings to help determine new marketing campaigns and then go on to build the necessary websites and tools to put these ideas into practice, utilising a combination of the team's marketing knowledge and my own technical expertise to create effective, engaging websites.
+I regularly took part in meetings to help determine new marketing campaigns and then go on to build the necessary websites and tools to put these ideas into practice, utilising a combination of the team's marketing knowledge and my own technical expertise to create effective, engaging websites.